For Deans and Heads of Departments

 Research data in general belongs to the university rather than the individual researcher.
 In collaborative projects with other universities, it is vital to ensure that ownership of data is clear.
 In international collaborations one needs to determine which countries' laws apply.

-According to Swedish law, research data must be archived (The Swedish National Archives Regulation on preservation and disposal, in Swedish (RA-FS 1999:1) (PDF 120 kB, new window).
+According to Swedish law, research data must be archived (The Swedish National Archives Regulation on preservation and disposal, in Swedish (RA-FS 1999:1) [PDF, opens in new window].
 It is the responsibility of the Heads of Departments and Managers at the equivalent level to ensure that archiving regulations are adhered to.

 Personal and sensitive data

 Each head of department is responsible for ensuring that the processing of personal data is carried out correctly and in accordance with the law.
 This includes making sure that processing of personal data is reported to the university’s Data Protection Officer and applications for ethical vetting are made when necessary.
-Safe storage must also be ensured, see information for HT faculty.
+Safe storage must also be ensured.